yufree/blog/vitae/index.md

 [My Google Scholar Pages](http://scholar.google.com/citations?user=SPNX8oUAAAAJ&hl=en)

+Yu, Miao, et al. "Metabolites of 2, 4, 4'-tribrominated diphenyl ether (BDE-28) in pumpkin after in vivo and in vitro exposure."
+Environmental science & technology (2013).

 ### In Chinese

 [My Chinese Pages on the sciencenet.cn](http://blog.sciencenet.cn/u/yufree)

 ## Computer Skills

-- I currently use Windows 8 but I am also working under Ubuntu for a long time, both of which are excellent operation system;
+- <s>I currently use Windows 8 but I am also working under Ubuntu for a long time, both of which are excellent operation system</s> Now I use Ubuntu again;

 - I use Tex(lyx) to layout my papers but sometimes I have to use Word and I am skilled at both of them;

-- Both of Vim and Emacs are good text editors, but in fact I use notebook or gedit for most of the time;
+- Both of Vim and Emacs are good text editors, but in fact I use <s>notebook or </s>gedit for most of the time;

 - Most of my data analysis is done under RStudio wiht Knitr and I think repeatability studies are important for every scientist and I know how to use Excle, origin, SPSS, Matlab... but I just prefer R;

 - Beamer is simple and Powerpoint is beautiful but recently I found html5 could be used to give a presentation well;

-- I use Endnote to manage my literatures and comment each of them, then I will use evernote to collect some novol ideas and bibtex for a paper;
+- <s>I use Endnote to manage my literatures and comment each of them, then I will use evernote to collect some novol ideas and bibtex for a paper</s>I change to Zotero;

-- I learned C when I was a freshman then I also learned S, python and Matlab for simple programming in my research but I think shell is more useful;
+- I learned C when I was a freshman then I also learned S, python and Matlab for simple programming in my research but I think shell is more powerful;

-- I could read stuctured codes so I just guess the usages of some codes when I need to use them but for most of the time, it works;
+- I could read stuctured codes and I just guess the usages of some codes when I need to use them but for most of the time, it works;

 - I am also skilled to get aross the great firewall so never worried about it.